KeiFy/PeerAssignment2inGetting-CleaningData/README.md

 * Average.fBodyBodyGyroMag.std
 * Average.fBodyBodyGyroJerkMag.std

-The Naming Rule in Tidy Data set.txt basically follow Human Activity Recognition Using Smartphones Dataset:
+1.The Naming Rule in Tidy Data set.txt basically follow Human Activity Recognition Using Smartphones Dataset:

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.